revanks/Machine_Learning_Technique_For_Pressure_Drop_Prediction/README.md

 - Three different ANN, RFR and XGBR models trained with 22 input features to predict output pressure gradient.

 ## Conclusion
--Among ANN, RFR, and XGBR, It is concluded that the application of ANN is very powerful tool when it comes to accurate of prediction two-phase thermo-hydraulics of refrigerant pipes.
+- Among ANN, RFR, and XGBR, It is concluded that the application of ANN is very powerful tool when it comes to accurate of prediction two-phase thermo-hydraulics of refrigerant pipes.